easybase/EasyQB/docs/index.markdown

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
+nav_exclude: true
 ---

 ## Easybase Query Builder for JavaScript

 <br />

 This project is based on [sqorn](https://github.com/sqorn/sqorn) using functional expressions and conditionals.
 It's [almost] a subset, so some features included in Sqorn are not available in this package.
-More information on this is available below.
-If you're just starting out, head to the [Select](/docs/select_queries.html) page to begin.
+More information on this is available below. **If you're just starting out, head to the [Select](/docs/select_queries.html) page to begin.**

 EasyQB is built into both [_easybase-react_](https://github.com/easybase/easybase-react) and [_easybasejs_](https://github.com/easybase/easybasejs) through the `db` function.
 It will become the standard query functionality for Easybase, replacing **Frame** which will become deprecated.